Free Holiday Request Refusal Template

 Ensuring a fair holiday leave process

-All employees start with a minimum holiday entitlement of at least 5.6 weeks.
+All employees start with a minimum holiday entitlement of at least 5.6 weeks (again this might be pro-rata for some employees).
 It’s important that this parity is carried throughout your annual leave policy.

 You should never treat some workers’ requests as more important than others.
 Doing so could lead to litigation, on the basis that an employee might make a discrimination claim against you.